anyscale/madewithml.github.io/docs/courses/mlops/experiment-tracking.md

 There are also several popular options such as a [Comet ML](https://www.comet.ml/site/){:target="_blank"} (used by Google AI, HuggingFace, etc.), [Neptune](https://neptune.ai/){:target="_blank"} (used by Roche, NewYorker, etc.), [Weights and Biases](https://www.wandb.com/){:target="_blank"} (used by Open AI, Toyota Research, etc.).
 These are fantastic tools that provide features like dashboards, seamless integration, hyperparameter search, reports and even [debugging](https://wandb.ai/latentspace/published-work/The-Science-of-Debugging-with-W-B-Reports--Vmlldzo4OTI3Ng){:target="_blank"}!

-!!! note
-    Many platforms are leveraging their position as the source for experiment data to provide features that extend into other parts of the ML development pipeline such as versioning, debugging, monitoring, etc.
+> Many platforms are leveraging their position as the source for experiment data to provide features that extend into other parts of the ML development pipeline such as versioning, debugging, monitoring, etc.

 ## Application